A landing page is a targeted webpage designed to convert visitors into leads or customers.

 - Break up your content into smaller, easily digestible chunks to make it easier to read.

 Colour and typography are important elements that can impact the effectiveness of your page.

 You should use colours that are consistent with your brand and help create a sense of trust and credibility.

 Avoid using too many colours, which can be overwhelming and distracting.

 For fonts, choose fonts that are easy to read and consistent with your brand.

-You should stick to one or two fonts throughout your landing page to maintain a cohesive look.
+You should stick to one or two fonts throughout to maintain a cohesive look.

-Contrasting colours can also be used to help draw attention to important elements on your landing page - such as your call-to-action buttons.
+Contrasting colours can also be used to help draw attention to important elements - such as your call-to-action buttons.

 You should test your colour and font choices to see what works best for your audience and your business objectives.

 The copy is just as important as the design, perhaps even more important.